About

 Your responsibilities

-• Freedom from hunger or thirst by ready access to fresh water and a diet to maintain full health and vigour
+- Freedom from hunger or thirst — fresh water and a suitable diet

-• Freedom from fear and distress by ensuring conditions and treatment which avoid mental suffering
+- Freedom from fear and distress — conditions that avoid mental suffering

 If you have other reptiles as pets, be sure to check out our other care sheets, including Bearded Dragon, Leopard Gecko, Hognose Snake, Giant African Land Snail, Hermann's Tortoise & Corn Snake